kaziida24/fractal/README.md

 5. Python and/or MATLAB (for plotting and optional visualization)

 ## Installation
+*The following installation has only been checked on Ubuntu 14.04.*

-1. Clone the repository to local computer.
+* Clone the repository to local computer.
 ```bash
 $ git clone https://github.com/kaziida24/fractal
 ```
-2. Move into the fractal directory, make a "build" directory, and move into the "build" directory.
+* Move into the fractal directory, make a "build" directory, and move into the "build" directory.
 ```bash
 $ cd fractal
 $ mkdir build
 $ cd build
 ```
-3. Call CMake to autogenerate the Makefile and the MATLAB and Python scripts.
+* Call CMake to autogenerate the Makefile and the MATLAB and Python scripts.
 ```bash
 $ cmake ..
 ```
-4. Build the project using make.
+* Build the project using make.
 ```bash
 $ make all
 ```